viktorsynek/react_guide/README.md

 ## Updating the screen

 Sometimes you want your component to be dynamically changed and displayed.
-Let's say we want a counter that get's increased every time we click the button.
+Let's say we want a counter that gets increased every time we click the button.
 For this we could use the ``useState()`` function - we first import this from 'React':

 ```javascript
 import {useState} from 'react';